subfuzion/cloud-run-app/README.md

 There is also a `prepare` script that configures a git `commit` hook (using [Husky]) for linting.
-You need to run this if you cloned this repo instead of generating the app using [@subfuzion/create-cloud-run-app].
+You need to run this if you cloned this repo instead of generating the app using [create-cloud-run-app].

 ## Notes

 To use the latest published version of [@subfuzion/create-cloud-run-app], enter:

 ```
-npx @subfuzion/create-cloud-run-app@latest [path]
+npx create-cloud-run-app@latest [path]
 ```

-If you want to use the latest version from the GitHub [repo], enter:
+If you want to use the latest version [create-cloud-run-app] version from the GitHub repo, enter:

 ```
 npx github:subfuzion/create-cloud-run-app [path]